NegalurmathPraveen/space_game/README.md

 1. the word and the letters to be rendered on the screen
 2. the collision animation (half done)
 3. not tested for iphones
-4. trophy dialog to be rendered after successful completion

 deployment steps: